edHelper.com

 By Vickie Chao

-1 Looking back in history, China had not had a stable relationship with its neighbors.
+1 Looking back in history, China has not often had a stable relationship with its neighbors.
 Sometimes, the relationship was calm and harmonic.
 Other times, it was tense and edgy.
-Of all its neighbors, however, those that dwell north of China were the most threatening.
+Of all its neighbors, however, those that dwelled north of China were the most threatening.
 To fend them off, Chinese emperors tried various approaches, such as ordering the construction of the Great Wall of China, waging wars, and giving away money and valuable goods.
 Interestingly, it was through one of those tactics undertaken by Zhang Qian that led to the establishment of the Silk Road.

 Paragraphs 4 to 9: